engineeringwitharavind/Python/README.md

 If you are on a **Linux** machine:

-- Open the Terminal `Ctrl+Alt+T` Check for the Updates by entering `sudo apt-get update` and install python 3.7 `sudo apt-get install python3.7`and verify the version by typing `python3.7 --version`.
+- Open the Terminal `Ctrl+Alt+T` Check for the Updates by entering `sudo apt-get update` and install python 3.7 `sudo apt-get install python3.7`
+- After Installation,verify the version by typing `python3.7 --version`.
--Then,to install **PyCharm** first install Snap Package Management which is better way to install packages on Ubuntu by entering `sudo apt install snapd snapd-xdg-open` and now for **PyCharm** enter `sudo snap install pycharm-community --classic` and start working on your exercises.
+-Then,to install **PyCharm** first install Snap Package Management which is better way to install packages on Ubuntu by entering
+`sudo apt install snapd snapd-xdg-open` and now for **PyCharm** enter
+`sudo snap install pycharm-community --classic` and start working on your exercises.

-##Python Tutorials
+## Python Tutorials
 If you are new to programming or Python, no worries!
 There are plenty of tutorials and documentation to get you started.
 Here are a few links which might be of help:
 - [Python Programming:](https://pythonprogramming.net/introduction-to-python-programming/) A turorial with videos about the basics of python.
 - [Python in Action:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comformtable with basics,then dive into this website which is best according to me.

-##Acknowledgements
+## Acknowledgements
 I am also a begineer in Python Programming and My Solutions are not accurate.So Try it on your Own and Correct me if i am Wrong.Thanks.

-##Contact
+## Contact
 You can mail me anytime **s.aravindviews@gmail.com** and I will respond within a day.We can collab and learn more.

 Good Luck to All :smile: :thumbsup: and Let the Programming Journey Begin :raised_hands: .